cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 services/docker-web-svc
 ```

 And voila, we now have an active application.
 While the setup is daunting, the ease of deployment and management is what makes Kubernetes worthwhile.
-Coupled with the load balancing and resiliance, it is hard to beat.
+Coupled with the load balancing and resilience, it is hard to beat.
 Want to tear down your app?
 Run:

 ```sh
 [cc@joseph-mpq055-n01] kubectl delete -f .